bruchh/co-creating/toolkit/docs/bringing-young-people-and-city-leaders-together/recruiting-co-researchers.md

 ## Recruiting city leaders

 One of the project's goals is to facilitate a dialogue between young people and decision-makers and members of the city administration.
 Involving both young people and city leaders is key for the co-researchers to develop city-specific proposals that are directly actionable.
-To achieve this, 'Co-creating our city' projects seek to involve decision-makers and members of the city administration or council in the group of co-researchers.
+To achieve this, 'Co-Creating Our City' projects seek to involve decision-makers and members of the city administration or council in the group of co-researchers.

 ### Whom to approach

-For the success of your 'Co-creating our city' project it is worth the effort of involving staff from a variety of departments within the city administration, and not just those that are youth-focused or engaging with young people already.
+For the success of your 'Co-Creating Our City' project it is worth the effort of involving staff from a variety of departments within the city administration, and not just those that are youth-focused or engaging with young people already.
 Decision-makers who do not usually get to speak to young people can particularly benefit from participating as co-researchers.
 Equally, for young people, it is important to be able to have a say in issues that go beyond the topics of youth policy and education.
 Our survey among young people in Charlotte showed that young people were particularly interested in having a say in areas such as economic development, planning and development, technology and innovation, and communications and marketing.

 When approaching decision-makers, it is worth considering governance structures and focusing adult recruitment on those areas where city leaders have autonomy to make decisions.
 In Düsseldorf, the project team involved decision-makers in areas such as education and youth work, because young people considered them key places for increasing engagement and the city has a degree of autonomy over decisions in these areas.
 In Charlotte, in contrast, the city is not involved in school governance (which is handled by an independently elected board of education), and these areas of activity were not discussed as options for decision-maker participants.